-During Reynolds' tenure, the Justice Department stopped using racial quotas and other race-based practices.
-The DOJ was at the forefront of the Reagan Revolution and Brad was indispensible to the cause.
+During Reynolds’ tenure, the Justice Department stopped using racial quotas and other race-based practices.
+The DOJ was at the forefront of the Reagan Revolution and Brad was indispensable to the cause.
 His accomplishments were many and his influence sweeping.

 Brad Reynolds was a giant in the Conservative legal community, an active and supportive Landmark board member for more than 30 years, and a good friend.
 We will miss him.